hdthinh1012/codeql-solidity/README.md

 [2023-04-14 18:44:45] [DETAILS] resolve upgrades> Found downgrade run ending at aa8857de371ebc4f03226075d6c26376604300cb
 ```

+It seems that the issue caused from

 # Tracking current project state
 Mainly records about current state of the `ql/lib` folder, where most of my work is actually about
 - TreeSitter.qll, solidity.dbscheme: generate from solidity-generator
 - codeql/files/FileSystem.qll: copy from Ruby
 - codeql/Locations.qll: copy from Ruby

+# Update flow for each commit
+- Commit code in this repository [solidity-codeql-library-projects](https://github.com/hdthinh1012/solidity-codeql-library-project)
+- Run command `cargo clean && cargo build --release`
+- Run script `scripts/create-extractor-pack.sh` (Linux) or `scripts/create-extractor-pack.ps1` (Windows) to create `extractor-pack` directory
+- Push commit to remote, pull request to `main` branch.
+- Copy the new `extractor-pack` directory into `<user-home>/codeql-home/codeql/codeql` (where the CodeQL CLI installed), rename to `solidity`
+- Change directory into `codeql-repo` folder (where the QL libraries installed), checkout the `dev-solidity` branch, fetch the new commit in `solidity` directory with command `git submodule update --remote`
+- Open vscode-codeql-starter workspace in VSCode, choose the codeql-repo as library instead of `ql` directory, test the example queries with solidity module.

 # Contribution guide
 Currently, just checkout branch with name `dev-<your github username>` is enough.
 If the project happens to grow into something useful, there will be a new guide.